federicocarboni/eloquent-ffmpeg/README.md

 ```

 **Note:** Some formats require inputs and/or outputs to be seekable which means
 that they cannot be used with streams, notable example being MP4.
-Other formats
+Some other
-require a special format name to be explicitly set, for example to use streams
+formats require a special format name to be explicitly set, for example to use
-for GIF files the input format must be `gif_pipe`.
+streams for GIF files the input format must be `gif_pipe`.

 ### Input & Output Options